Ramones (album): Lyrics and composition

 Written solely by Dee Dee, the lyrics of "53rd & 3rd" concern a male prostitute ("rent boy"), waiting at the corner of 53rd Street and Third Avenue in Midtown Manhattan.
 When the prostitute gets a customer, he kills the customer with a razor to prove he is not a homosexual.
 In interviews, Dee Dee described the piece as autobiographical.
 "The song speaks for itself," Dee Dee commented in an interview.
 "Everything I write is autobiographical and written in a very real way, I can't even write."
-Johnny insisted that the song is about "Dee Dee turning tricks."
+According to Danny Fields, "Johnny would never admit to knowing that '53rd and 3rd' was about Dee Dee turning tricks!"
 The half-sung and half-shouted bridge in "53rd and 3rd" are performed by Dee Dee, whose voice is described by author Cyrus Patell as what "breaks the deliberate aural monotony of the song and emphasizes the violence of the lyric."

 "Let's Dance" is a cover version of the hit song by Chris Montez, featuring Leon playing Radio City's large Wurlitzer pipe organ.

-"I Don't Want to Walk Around with You" consists of two lyric lines and three major chords.
+"I Don't Wanna Walk Around with You" consists of two lyric lines and three major chords.
 One of the group's earliest compositions, written at the beginning of 1974, it was the opener on their first demo.

-"I Don't Wanna Walk Around with You" segues into the closing track "Today Your Love, Tomorrow the World", which refers to a Hitler Youth member.
+"I Don't Wanna Walk Around with You" segues into the closing track "Today Your Love, Tomorrow the World," which refers to a Hitler Youth member.
 Seymour Stein complained about its original lyrics — "I'm a Nazi, baby, I'm a Nazi, yes I am.
 I'm a Nazi Schatze, y'know I fight for the Fatherland" — insisting the track was offensive.
 When he threatened to remove the track from the album, the band put together alternate lyrics: "I'm a shock trooper in a stupor, yes I am.
 I'm a Nazi Schatze, y'know I fight for the Fatherland."
 Stein accepted the revision and it was duly released.